 We will, wherever possible, also seek to obtain interim payments or rehabilitation assistance from the relevant defendant at an early stage.

 It may only be possible to claim damages that are based on the applicable law in the country where your accident occurred.
 If so, we may need to obtain advice from a foreign lawyer to assess the value of your claim in that country.
-For example, if you are involved in a road traffic accident in Italy against an Italian driver, Italian law will apply to the evaluation of damages, even though your claim can be pursued in this country.
+For example, if you are involved in a road traffic accident in France against a French driver, French law will apply to the evaluation of damages, even though your claim may be capable of being pursued in this country.

-We can rely on a global network of foreign personal injury lawyers to assist this process.
+Our team works closely with colleagues from our offices in Spain, Greece, France and Singapore to help gather evidence and progress claims in those jurisdictions.
+We can also rely on a global network of foreign personal injury lawyers to assist this process.

 If we can pursue your claim in the UK, we are required to comply where possible with the terms of the Personal Injury Pre-Action Protocol.
 This requires us to inform the defendant of the basis of your claim and the injuries you have suffered.
 The defendant then has six months to investigate the claim and to respond to the allegations.